martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

-Thus, the minimum necessary mechanism to support reactive certificate authentication in HTTP/2 is an identifier that can be use to correlate an HTTP request with either a TLS renegotiation or CertificateRequest.
+Thus, the minimum necessary mechanism to support reactive certificate authentication in HTTP/2 is an identifier that can be use to correlate an HTTP request with a request for a certificate.

 Such an identifier could be added to TLS 1.2 by means of an extension, but many TLS 1.2 implementations do not permit application data to